ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

      --exp_name my_model_exp \
      --ver valid

-We use **validation** version of Wiki-Text-2 dataset (as specified in ``--ver valid``) to check our performance.

-If :term:`perplexity` on validation set does not do well, then we should go back to re-train our model, then validate again, then re-train our model again, and so on.
-The loop goes on and on until we reach a point where we get good :term:`perplexity` on both training and validation dataset.
-This means we might have a :term:`language model` which is able to generalize on dataset we have never used to train (validation set in this case).
-To further verify our hypothesis, we should now use **test** version of Wiki-Text-2 dataset to check our performance.
+If perplexity on validation set does not do well, then its a sign of overfitting, which means our model do not generalize outside the training set.
+We should go back to re-train our model, then validate again.
+If out model still overfitting, then we will re-train again and validate again, and so on.
+This process goes on until we reach a point where we get good perplexity on both training and validation dataset.
+This means we might have a language model which is able to generalize on dataset we have never used to train (validation set in this case).
+To further verify our hypothesis, we can use another dataset check our model's performance.

 .. code-block:: shell